-The shell will keep track (using a list) of all the memory blocks it allocates using the commands allocate and sharednew and it deallocates with deallocate.
-For each block of memory allocated with those commands the shell must store its memory address (the address of the block), its size (the size of the block), the time it was allocated, the type of allocation (malloc, shared memory, mapped file), and other pieces of information depending on the type of allocation (name of file for mapped files, key for shared memory...)
+The shell will keep track (using a list) of all the memory blocks it allocates using the commands asignar and it deallocates with desasignar.
+For each block of memory allocated with those commands the shell must store its memory address (the address of the block), its size (the size of the block), the time it was allocated, the type of allocation (malloc, shared memory, mapped file), and other pieces of information depending on the type of allocation (name of file for mapped files, key for shared memory ...)